robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        This is      not compared

-Please note that `robot:stop-on-failure` defined in the test case does not propagate to keywords executed in Teardown or in Template.
+Please note that `robot:stop-on-failure` defined in the test case does not propagate to user keywords executed in Teardown or in Template.
-If this behaviour is desired, you can leverage the `robot:recursive-stop-on-failure` tag which propagates to all user keywords executed from the test case.
+If this behavior is desired, you can leverage the `robot:recursive-stop-on-failure` tag which propagates to all user keywords executed, similar to the `robot:recursive-continue-on-failure` seen earlier.

 The specific `robot:stop-on-failure` and `robot:continue-on-failure` tags
 in a test case or user keyword take preference over `robot:recursive-stop-on-failure`